brianneville/threadplex/README.md

 # threadplex

-*Work on this project has been suspended, as the current implementation which relies on scheduled coroutine-style setjmp/longjmp calls is not viable*
+*Work on this project has been suspended, as the current implementation which relies on scheduled coroutine-style setjmp/longjmp calls is not viable.*

-This implmentation would work in a world where C supported stack rewinding.
+This implementation would work in a world where C supported stack rewinding.

 ### goal